-A good project schedule includes adequate time for preparing a report of the appropriate standard.
-The final report should be submitted before the examination period.
+A good project schedule includes adequate time for preparing a report of an appropriate standard.
+The final report should be submitted in Week 10 of the Second Semester.
 These will be given to the Assessment Panel (see Assessment below) for understanding of the student's work and for assessment purpose.
-To ensure that the project reports are prepared properly and of appropriate standard, students must first submit a draft of the report to the supervisor for comments before final submission.
+To ensure that the project report is prepared properly and of appropriate standard, students must first submit a draft of the report to the supervisor for comments before final submission.

-At the end of a project, each project is assessed by an Assessment Panel of three members, including a Chairman, an independent examiner and the project Supervisor.
+At the end of the project, each project is assessed by an Assessment Panel of three members, including two examiners and the project Supervisor.

-The Project Supervisor will provide information on student's progress, originality, initiative and ability to work independently.
-The supervisor will also be in a position to contribute views on the student's technical achievement.
-All members of the Assessment Panel will read the project report before the assessment meeting.
-The Assessment Panel will reach their decision after:
+The Project Supervisor will provide information on students' progress, initiative and ability to work independently.
+The Supervisor will also be in a position to contribute views on the student's technical achievement.
+All members of the Assessment Panel will read the project report.
+The examiners will reach their decision after: